 Rebates for Residential EV Chargers in Michigan

 If you own, or are thinking of purchasing, an electric car, something that you had to consider at one point was how you were going to charge it.
-While there are approximately 3,147 public chargers available in Michigan, nothing can beat the convenience of plugging in your car in your garage, so it's ready to go when you leave the house.
-Unfortunately, these chargers can be pricey, though.
+While Michigan ranks #14 in the US for the number of publicly available EV Chargers, the convenience of being able to charge your electric car at home is hard to beat.
+These chargers can cost quite a bit though.

 Utility Rebate Programs